 A loan can be for a specific, one-time amount, or it may be availed as an open-ended line of credit up to a specific limit.1 There are different loan options to consider when making a significant purchase or taking care of an expense.
 There are traditional loans, personal installment loans, bad credit loans, and many more.
 The best loan depends on your desired loan amount and repayment preferences.

 When considering your loan options, you may ask, “What are the 4 types of loans?”
 Learning about your financing options before applying to borrow money is essential.

 While there are different types of loans you can apply for, they all fall into the four basic categories below.
 If you need to borrow money, keep in mind that your credit score will affect your loan offers.

-Individuals with a bad credit score may have a more challenging time qualifying and getting low-interest rates.
-Many lenders are wary about potential borrowers with risky financial behavior on their credit reports.
-However, there are ways for consumers to obtain the money they need quickly despite poor credit.
+Individuals with bad credit scores may have a more challenging time qualifying and getting low-interest rates.
+Many lenders are wary of potential borrowers with risky financial behavior on their credit reports.
+However, there are ways for consumers to obtain a $2000 loan with bad credit.

 Secured loans require borrowers to pledge some form of personal property.
 Certain types of loans require specific assets, such as real estate or a vehicle.
 However, consumers could secure funding using cash in a savings or certificate of deposit (CD) account, stocks, future paychecks, jewelry, etc.